miniwms/Mini-WMS/purchaseOrders.md

 # Purchase orders.

-Purchase orders in your Mini-WMS can be added either manually or import via excel spreadsheet methods via the sales order screen.
+Purchase orders in your Mini-WMS can be added either manually or via the import of excel spreadsheet methods via the purchase order screen.

 <table>
   <tr>